michael-han-dev/twitter-embeddings/README.md

 # Twitter Embeddings Analysis

 Analyze and visualize your Twitter activity using semantic embeddings, clustering, and similarity search.
 See what topics you've tweeted about and compare it to others.
+Powered by [@chromadb](https://trychroma.com/)

 ## Features